asmbly-makerspace/NeonIntegrations/README.md

 ## Entrypoints:

-Here are the scripts that are currently being executed by our automation:
+Here are the scripts that are currently being executed by our automation.
+Note that the triggers for these automations are configered in asmbly's AWS account, not in this repo.

 ### alta_open_lambda